aBuiDev/theAugmented/README.md

 ### Development, Purpose & Scope

 * Description: <br>
- The Augemented is a text based game that will prompt users to make emotionally driven decisions that will affect the story's outcome.
-The Augmented is a an action RPG set in the year 2088 where humanity has begun to advance the technologies of being able to transpose machine with man via body augmentations.
-The Augmented universe is based loosely one Eidos' original Deus Ex PC game.
-The Augmented will take place in New York, on Stanten Island - after highly trained and highly advanced unknown terrorists destroy the statue of liberty.
-The player will take on the role of Agent Caddel, a highly trained and heavily augmented CIA agent - because his body is now over 75% machine, he also fights an internal battle of self discovery and self identity.
+The Augmented is a text-based game that will prompt users to make emotionally driven decisions that will affect the story's outcome.
+The Augmented is an action RPG set in the year 2088 where humanity has begun to advance the technologies of being able to transpose machine with man via body augmentations.
+The Augmented universe is based loosely on Eidos' original Deus Ex PC game.
+The Augmented will take place in New York, on Staten Island - after highly trained and highly advanced unknown terrorists destroy the statue of liberty.
+The player will take on the role of Agent Caddel, a highly trained and heavily augmented CIA agent - because his body is now over 75% machine, he also fights an internal battle of self-discovery and self-identity.
 <br>

 * Problem: <br>